The Story of Starvation Reservoir

 Unique Recreational Opportunities

-Part of Hayes’ legacy is found in the wealth of amenities found at Starvation State Park.
+Part of the former director’s legacy is found in the wealth of amenities at Fred Hayes State Park at Starvation.
 He encouraged park directors to become more innovative in how to attract visitors, and they rose to the challenge.
-For example, Starvation State Park was the first in the state to install a 3D archery course where guests can take aim at “lifelike” dinosaurs, zombies and a host of native wildlife, with 30 targets in all.
+For example, the park was the first in the state to install a 3D archery course where guests can take aim at “lifelike” dinosaurs, zombies and a host of native wildlife, with 30 targets in all.